ocean-ds/ocean-tokens/README.md

 ### Good First Issues

 To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/ocean-ds/ocean-tokens/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
 This is a great place to get started.

+## Join our community

+Join our [discord server](https://discord.gg/hDWzGPKuG2) to get the latest updates, chat with other Ocean enthusiasts, and see what's happening in the community!

 ## License